NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `surrounded_by_lava` (bool, or list of bools): Whether or not this tool will be surrounded by lava.
 If True, width of lava will be 1.
 Default: False
+- `surrounding_lava_size`: (int, or list of ints): The width of the surrounding lava.
+Only used if `surrounded_by_lava` is set to True.
+In that case, default is 1, otherwise the value will be None.
+Note that this value will need to fit within room bounds, otherwise may error.
+- `surrounding_safe_zone`: (bool, or list of bools): If set to True and `surrounded_by_lava` is True, a buffer area (at least 0.5) will be set around the surrounding lava to ensure that it does not touch any other sections of lava or room walls/corners, and therefore allowing the performer to move around the surrounding lava's perimeter.

 #### TripleDoorConfig